Geneva, Illinois Annulment Attorney

 Like most couples that exchange wedding vows, when you go into a marriage, you have the highest expectations and hopes for “happily ever after.”
 Unfortunately, in a growing number of unions, partners find the marriage they thought they were party to, was not the marriage they were committing to at all.
 In Illinois, a marriage can be dissolved by a declaration of invalidity, referred to previously as an annulment, or by divorce.
 A marriage must meet substantially rigorous legal criteria to be deemed invalid.

-If you find yourself facing a marriage dissolution on the grounds of invalidity, or if your spouse files for a declaration of invalidity against you, you can get the help and protection you need from the experienced marriage declaration of invalidity/annulment attorneys at the Law Offices of Douglas B. Warlick.
+If you find yourself facing a marriage dissolution on the grounds of invalidity, or if your spouse files for a declaration of invalidity against you, you can get the help and protection you need from the experienced marriage declaration of invalidity/annulment attorneys at the The Law Offices of Douglas B. Warlick & Associates.
 Clients around Illinois, in Kane and DuPage Counties, retain the firm with a proven record of strong advocacy, personalized service, and a sense of compassion for declaration of invalidity cases.

 Legal Criteria in Marriage Declaration of Invalidity/Annulment